gskielian/Tech-OnBoarding-Class/Unix_Command_Line/nvim/README.md

 Press `cntl-j` to move to the next number (starting with `$1`)

 Save, open a new window with nvim and try it out : )

+## File Type Specific

+if you want to make your new plugin work only for say python, then create a new directory called `python` in your `UltiSnips` folder:

+1. `mkdir -p ~/.config/nvim/UltiSnips/python` - this creates a location for you to place python snippets (note, directory needs to be named `python`)

+Any snippets you create in this folder will only apply to files with python extensions.
+Same technique for "c" "javascript" or other languages : )